skyhitblog/skyhitblog.github.io/index.md

 I work with several clients and provide my technological & design solutions through INHERIT.

-I'm a cofounder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Guwahati, Northeast India.
+I'm a co-founder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.

 I love Math, playing Chess and Catan.
 And my love for good stories, music and food is endless.